kirandash/Python/django_react_tourism_project/readme.md

 3. **PagNumber Pagination**: Has a page size and a page number.
 Uses Django's default Paginator class.
 (Simpler approach)\
 We are going to use PageNumber pagination.
 1. In views.py file, apply PageNumber Pagination to PublicPackageViewSet

+### 3.6 Pagination with React
+1. Create pagination in Pagination.js
+2. Modify List.js to implement pagination.
+3. Modifer retrieveList to send pagination details (page number)
+4. After changing FE/React code always make sure to create a build: `npm run-script build` and then run python server to check result.